Pressure dependence of magnetron sputtering: 2D-RZ particle-in-cell and 1D fluid modeling: PIC Simulation Setup

 All our PIC simulations used the same constant magnetic field profile, which we obtained from a numerical magnetostatic solve (also using Vorpal) on a larger domain that encompassed the two external permanent magnets.
 Figure~\ref{fig:device} shows the position and polarity of the magnets and the resulting magnetic field in the PIC domain.
 Both magnets had a remnant magnetization of 1.0 T and extended from -10 mm to -5 mm axially.
 The central magnet was a cylinder with a radius of 6 mm.
 The outer magnet was an annulus with an inner radius of 12 mm and an outer radius of 15 mm.
 The magnetic flux from the annular magnet was greater than the flux from the cylindrical magnet, giving an unbalanced type II magnetic field structure.\cite{window1986charged} A lineout of the radial component of the magnetic field $B_r$ at $r=9$ mm is provided in Fig.~\ref{fig:bLine}, where $B_r$ decays nearly exponentially from its 0.06 T maximum at the cathode surface.

 On average, the cathode emitted $\gamma = 0.07$ electrons per absorbed ion.\cite{phelps1999cold} These CSEs were emitted with an energy of 4 eV directed axially, a negligible amount of energy compared to the sheath gain.
 Electrons that returned to the cathode were either absorbed (i.e. recaptured) or specularly reflected.
-For the pressure sweep, the reflection coefficient was set to $C_r=0.3$ (Refs. \onlinecite{babout1977mirror,cimino2015detailed}).
-In Sec.~\ref{sec:refl}, we vary $C_r$ to explore the dependence of the discharge on recapture.
+For the pressure sweep, the reflection coefficient was set to $C_{\rm r}=0.3$ (Refs. \onlinecite{babout1977mirror,cimino2015detailed}).
+In Sec.~\ref{sec:refl}, we vary $C_{\rm r}$ to explore the dependence of the discharge on recapture.
 All other boundaries simply absorbed particles.
+We did not simulate the sputtered atoms.

-The domain was filled uniformly with neutral argon gas at 300 K. The density of the neutral gas $n_g$ was the parameter we changed to explore the pressure dependence of the discharge.
+The domain was filled uniformly with neutral argon gas at 300 K. The density of the neutral gas $n_{\rm g}$ was the parameter we changed to explore the pressure dependence of the discharge.
 We included three kinds of electron-neutral collisions via a Monte Carlo Collision (MCC) algorithm\cite{birdsall1991particle}: elastic, ionization, and excitation.
-For elastic collisions, the electrons were scattered according to the Vahedi–Surendra algorithm.\cite{vahedi1995monte} For ionization collisions, the products were generated according to an algorithm developed by Kutasi and Donko.\cite{kutasi2000hybrid} For excitation collisions, the electrons were scattered isotropically with an energy reduced by the excitation threshold $\epsilon_x=11.5$ eV.
-We used energy dependent cross-sections retrieved from the Hayashi database\cite{hayashi2003bibliography} and Phelps database\cite{yamabe1983measurement} on www.lxcat.net on May 26, 2024.
-For mTorr Ar pressures, the mean free path for electron-neutral collisions is long compared to the device size, but the magnetic field traps the electrons in $\bf E \times B$ trajectories, making these collisions relevant.
-The ions are unmagnetized and therefore have path lengths much shorter than the ion-neutral collisional mean free paths.
-We therefore neglected the ion-neutral collisions.
+For elastic collisions, the electrons were scattered according to the Vahedi–Surendra algorithm.\cite{vahedi1995monte} For ionization collisions, the products were generated according to an algorithm developed by Kutasi and Donko.\cite{kutasi2000hybrid} For excitation collisions, the electrons were scattered isotropically with an energy reduced by the excitation threshold $\varepsilon_{\rm x}=11.5$ eV.
+We used energy dependent cross-sections from the Hayashi and Phelps databases.\cite{hayashi_lxcat,phelps_lxcat} For mTorr Ar pressures, the mean free path for electron-neutral collisions is long compared to the device size, but the magnetic field traps the electrons in $\bf E \times B$ trajectories, making these collisions relevant.
+The ions are unmagnetized, so they travel directly to the cathode.
+This distance is much shorter than the ion-neutral collisional mean free path, so we neglected ion-neutral collisions.